Sessions now held online

 What is wellness coaching?

-Wellness coaching is a holistic approach to examining how personal wellness interacts with one's values, goals and motivations.
+Wellness coaching is a holistic approach to examining how personal wellbeing interacts with one's values, goals and motivations.
 Wellness coaching could be a good fit if you are considering changes to optimize your personal health and wellness, reviewing how you are doing in the eight dimensions of well-being or looking to positively shift certain aspects of your life.